rachlllg/rachlllg.github.io/docs/_posts/2023-11-26-YOU-TOO-SHALL-PASS.markdown

     <h1>Conclusion</h1>
     <span>✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨</span>
 </div>
 <p>This is all for the first 7 levels of Gandalf!
 I hope you had fun following this along and were able to give it a try and hopefully figure out the password!
 I spent several hours playing around with this as I found it fascinating.
-If you are interested in AI security for LLMs and prompt injection, give this article a read!</p>
-<p>Although Gandalf could do much better at guarding the password, I found it interesting how 'polite' it is, apologizing left and right!
-If you enjoyed this blog post and are curious about level 8, here is the blog post on how I got past level 8!</p>
+Next up is <a href="/blog/GANDALF-THE-WHITE/">level 8 GANDALF THE WHITE</a>!</p>
 </div>